 - A world-class venue for all forms of off-road cycling recreation, for neighbors and residents of the region to national events and bicycle tourism.

 - An iconic statement and demonstration of green technologies, and Portland’s and Oregon’s commitment to sustainability.

 - A powerful branding tool for Gateway, Portland, and Oregon.

 Momentum has built to the point that, today, key stakeholders, including Oregon Department of Transportation (ODOT), Portland Parks and Recreation, Oregon State Parks, Metro and the City of Maywood Park have come together to achieve this vision.
-Bicycle, environmental, and neighborhood groups are actively engaged and we’ve created another key stakeholder: Friends of Gateway Green.
+Bicycle, environmental, and neighborhood groups are actively engaged and another key stakeholder group was created: Friends of Gateway Green.
 This is where you come in!